MicrosoftDocs/microsoft-salescopilot-docs/articles/functional-overview.md

 Sales agent is an AI assistant designed for sales teams to maximize productivity and close more deals, bringing sales insights and next-generation AI into the tools you use daily like Microsoft Outlook, Microsoft Teams, and other Microsoft 365 apps.

-The Sales app connects to Salesforce Sales Cloud and Microsoft Dynamics 365 Sales and can be configured to connect to other sales solutions.
-Microsoft 365 Copilot is included in the Sales app, helping organizations benefit more broadly from productivity enhancements across their workflows.
+The Sales agent connects to Salesforce Sales Cloud and Microsoft Dynamics 365 Sales and can be configured to connect to other sales solutions.
+Microsoft 365 Copilot is included in the Sales agent, helping organizations benefit more broadly from productivity enhancements across their workflows.
 For information on pricing and licensing guidance, see the [licensing and pricing page](https://www.microsoft.com/en-us/microsoft-365/copilot/copilot-for-sales#Pricing).

-The following sections provide an overview of the value that the Sales app provides to sales teams.
+The following sections provide an overview of the value that the Sales agent provides to sales teams.

 ## Maximize seller productivity